coldrye-archive/esmake/README.md

 ### dist

 Builds the distribution folder from the available sources.
-Runs both the test and the cover target.
+Implies lint and cover.

 ### doc